corrinchere/corrinchere/README.md

-Hi, I’m Corrin, and this is the beginning of my tech experience.

-I’m interested in a front-end web development or email developer role where I can continue to grow my visual and technical skills in visually pleasing, technically efficient manner.

-I’m currently learning more advanced JavaScript as well as other frameworks and using more APIs.
+Hi, I'm Rin.
+I've got a passion for trying new things and a love for learning.

+I've been having a joy learning software engineering with an emphasis on front-end development, and have recently started learning more frameworks and a backend language.

+What I'm learning right now:
+          REACT
+          SQL

+Projects I'm working on:
+          Hiking location app that uses API and storage for profile information.
+          Email templates.

 You can follow me on my #100DaysOfCode on twitter at @smitherines__ , and once each weekly project is finished, I will be posting here so you may follow along.
+This is week 4 of 14.

 - 📫 How to reach me corrinchere@gmail.com